dolittle007/dolittle007.github.io/_posts/2016-09-13-RNA-seq-analysis.md

 --runThreadN # number of threads to run STAR.
 --outFileNamePrefix # output files name prefix.
 --sjdbOverhang 100 # read length - 1
 {% endhighlight %}

+#### Issues in using STAR
+If you encount error **"terminate called after throwing an instance of 'std::bad_alloc'"** you have adjust some parameters to downsize the memory you are using.

+{% highlight bash %}
+--genomeSAindexNbases 10 # default: 14 int: length (bases) of the SA pre-indexing string.
+Typically between 10 and 15.
+Longer strings will use much more memory, but allow faster searches.
+--genomeSAsparseD 2 # default: 1 int>0: suffix array sparsity, i.e. distance between indices: use bigger numbers to decrease needed RAM at the cost of mapping speed reduction

+{% endhighlight %}

 ### Quantification with RSEM